rmcwilliam/flashgame/README.md

 ### PUT `/card/:card_id`

 #### Params:
 `card_id:` Must provide card id to update individual card.
+The user updating the card must also be the user that created the deck and the card being updated.

 #### Response: